PET imaging of the kidneys

 Renin-angiotensin or renin-angiotensin-aldosterone system (RAS or RAAS, respectively) regulates [Na+] in plasma, affecting fluid balance and arterial blood pressure.
 At the base of the internal carotid artery the dilated area, carotid sinus, contains baroreceptors, which connect via brain stem to the hypothalamus, affecting the activity of the sympathetic and parasympathetic nervous systems.
 Baroreceptors are found also in other arteries, including aortic arch.
 Juxtaglomerular cells (modified pericytes) in the glomerular capillary) can detect changes in the local blood pressure, [Na+] in the filtrate, and are affected by the sympathetic tone.
 Reduced blood pressure and [Na+], and increased sympathetic tone, causes juxtaglomerular cells to release more renin.
-Renin is an enzyme which cleaves a 10 amino-acid long peptide, angiotensin I, from plasma α-2-globulin (produced by the liver).
-All RAAS components are also found in the adipose tissue.
+Renin is an enzyme which cleaves a 10 amino-acid long peptide, angiotensin I, from plasma α-2-globulin (angiotensinogen, produced by the liver and proximal tubule cells).
 Endothelial cells contain angiotensin-converting enzyme (ACE), which converts angiotensin I into angiotensin II.
 ACE activity in kidney and lung can be measured with 4-cis-[18F]fluorocaptopril ([18F]FCAP) (Hwang et al., 1991; Markham et al., 1995).
 ACE2 may be assessed using [68Ga]NOTA-PEP4 (Parker et al., 2021).
-Angiotensin II binds to angiotensin receptors, causing vasoconstriction, release of aldosterone from adrenal glands, and increased Na+ reabsorption, and finally increased blood pressure.
+Angiotensin II binds to angiotensin receptors, causing vasoconstriction, release of aldosterone from adrenal glands; aldosterone increases Na+ reabsorption, increasing the blood pressure.
 Chronically elevated angiotensin II level leads to medullary microvascular dysfunction and hypoxia, which can be prevented with P2X7R antagonist (Menzies et al., 2015).
 RAAS is physiologically modulated by changing the expression of angiotensin II type 1 receptors (AT1Rs).
 ACE inhibitors and AT1R antagonists are commonly used for treating diabetic nephropathy, hypertonia, and congestive heart failure.
 Angiotensin II type 2 receptors (AT2Rs) forms heterodimers with relaxin family peptide receptor 1 (RXFP1), which are essential for the antifibrotic effects of relaxin.
 Angiotensin II type 2 receptors (AT2Rs) are also found in the inner membranes of mitochondria, activating respiration, and increasing membrane potential and ROS production.
 Medullary cells can produce prostaglandins to counteract the vasoconstrictor effect of angiotensin II.

 Vasopressin regulates water excretion and medullary blood flow via vasopressin type 1A and type 2 receptors, which have different distribution in the tubular system and collecting ducts.
 Vasopressin also affects the contractility of pericytes, reducing lumen diameter and blood flow in descending vasa recta.
 Thus vasopressin has a key role in regulation of Na+ and water balance and arterial blood pressure (Kim & Pannabecker, 2010).
 Vasopressin reduces renal blood flow and increases oxygen consumption and oxygen extraction fraction (Bragadottir et al., 2009).
 Nephrogenic diabetes insidus (NDI) is a condition where kidneys cannot respond to vasopressin, leading to excretion of high volume of dilute urine.
 Urinary tract obstruction, electrolyte disturbances, and drug treatments (especially lithium) can cause NDI.